City-of-Helsinki/unified-search/graphql/README.md

 The `orderByDistance`, `orderByName` and `orderByAccessibilityProfile` parameters are mutually exclusive, but can be optionally combined with `showCultureAndLeisureDivisionFirst`.

+If none of the `orderBy*` sorting parameters are used, the sorting is:

+1. By descending `isCultureAndLeisureDivisionVenue` (i.e. venues in Culture and Leisure Division first, then others) only if `showCultureAndLeisureDivisionFirst` parameter is `true`, otherwise as is
+2. By descending relevance score (i.e. best matches first)
+3. By descending total event count (i.e. venues with most events first)
+   - This is useful when `text` parameter is empty or `*`, as then all results have same score
+4. By descending ID (i.e. simply to make the sorting deterministic)

+The sorting is defined in [sortQuery function](./src/datasources/es/api/getQueryResults/utils/sortQuery.ts).

 #### Optional pagination parameters

 | Pagination parameter | Description                        |